 Like art in motion, the tubes encircle the building and move to expose different parts of the building at different times of the day.
 After one flow cycle, the facade reveals the theatre’s stage on the balcony, with people from the inside treated to views of Shanghai’s modern Pudong district.

-Designed by two British architectural firms, Foster + Partners and Heatherwick Studio, the 4,000-square-metre building is comprised of three levels.
-Its ground floor is dedicated to public spaces and information services, while a multifunctional hall and grand balcony are located on the second floor.
+It’s believed that the innovative design is based on the screens used in traditional Chinese theatres.
+Designed by two British architectural firms, Foster + Partners and Heatherwick Studio, the 4,000-square-metre (4784-square-yard) building comprises three levels.
+Its ground floor is dedicated to public spaces and information services, while a multifunction hall and grand balcony are located on the second floor.
 Finally, the third floor houses the large exhibition hall.

-The Fosun Foundation was built to host various art exhibitions, fashion shows, cultural performances, forums, and summits.
+The Fosun Foundation was built to host various art exhibitions, fashion shows, cultural performances, forums and summits.
 This modern architectural stunner has now become the new cultural art landmark of Shanghai.

-According to one of its architects, Thomas Heatherwick of Heatherwick Studio, ‘The concept is inspired by China’s ambition not to duplicate what exists in the rest of the world but to look instead for new ways to connect with China’s phenomenal architectural and landscape heritage.’
+According to one of its architects, Thomas Heatherwick of Heatherwick Studio, “The concept is inspired by China’s ambition not to duplicate what exists in the rest of the world, but to look instead for new ways to connect with China’s phenomenal architectural and landscape heritage.”